Facts & Figures

 Housing and Homelessness:

-- 60% of homeless families are lone mother families.
+- More than half of families experiencing homelessness are one-parent families.

-The most up to date information on the One Parent Family Payment (OFP) and Jobseeker’s Transition Payment (JST) since the recent OFP reforms:
+Below is the most up to date information on the One-Parent Family Payment (OFP) and Jobseeker’s Transition Payment (JST) since the recent OFP reforms, as well as other DEASP payments:

-Source: Dept. of Social Protection – January 2017
+Source: Department of Employment Affairs and Social Protection – August 2020

 Poverty and Deprivation Statistics